input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 group: cardano
 visible: true
 ---
-[//]: # (Reviewed at d0d6c2fedefb642744a24b4b0a6d8d7ad11532f6)
+[//]: # (Reviewed at a6a1cdf72c7e167a13f500c0679c01fe4cfa0ca8)

 # Differences Between Paper and Implementation

-The goal of this document is to enumerate all the ways in which *cardano-sl* implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.
+The goal of this document is to enumerate all ways in which *cardano-sl* implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.